datacyclist/churn42/README.md

 proactively do its best to avoid customers from churning - by for instance proposing customers with a better deal.

+Attention: this is no productive code.
+This shows how to approach the problem and how it might be solved building a predictive model -- but those are just the first steps towards a bullet-proof model on this dataset.

 Howto: this is mostly a graphical drilldown and a model in the end.
 The code is in the /script directory.